 Renewable Energy or Clean Energy Sources

 These gas energy sources create carbon emissions when they are used, and they are non-renewable.
-Meaning, eventually they will run out at the rate we are using them.
+Meaning, that eventually they will run out at the rate we are using them.

 But the good thing about clean energy sources such as solar is that they are renewable and sustainable for future generations.